 Once the cast has been removed it is important to mobilize the foot and ankle which will have been kept still for at least 6 weeks.
 Ankle mobility exercises and strengthening exercises should be done before starting to run again.
 Calf raises and exercises for the small muscles in the foot are important.
 Sports massage for the calf muscles can help restore them more quickly to normal function speeding up the rehabilitation process.

 It is also important to eliminate factors which are likely to cause the injury to recur.
-Training errors in terms of technique or over training should be identified.
+Training errors in terms of technique or overtraining should be identified.
 A podiatrist can check if there are any biomechanical factors such as over pronation of the foot which should be corrected with orthotic inserts in the shoes.
-Tarsal coalition where the tarsal bones fuse together as well as restricted dorsiflextion of the ankle will also make the athlete more susceptible to a future navicular stress fracture.
+A tarsal coalition where the tarsal bones fuse together as well as restricted dorsiflexion of the ankle will also make the athlete more susceptible to a future navicular stress fracture.